 Unbiased, trustworthy, conscientious and meticulous are traits to look for in an Executor.
 It is also sensible to choose someone who is geographically close, making it easier for them to carry out their duties.
 If you are unable to choose a person we will be pleased to act for you.
 You will need specific wording for your Will and we will be happy to provide this free of charge.
 When choosing who will carry out their executor duties correctly it is also important to ensure you do not choose people who are like to argue.
 Arguments make it impossible for executors to carry out their responsibilities and will most likely make the role of the executor so difficult they will not wish to be involved and thus they will sign a deed of renunciation.

 If you are looking to make a will and would like more advice on who to choose to fulfil the role of executor, contact IWC on 0800 612 6105.
 As well as offering free will writing help, we have very reasonable rates for online wills or can visit you at your home.

 I have been Named or Appointed as Administrator

-In complex cases; if the will is likely to be contested or the deceased has assets abroad, it is always wise to seek legal help to fulfill your duties.
+In complex cases; if the will is likely to be contested or the deceased has assets abroad, it is always wise to seek legal help to fulfill your executor duties.
 For those named as an executor or appointed administrator; IWC provide a complete service, we can take care of all this on your behalf.